RickHawesUSDS/epicast-proto/demo/README.md

 Run the development server
 ```
-yarn start
+yarn dev
 ```
-When the above command completes you'll be able to view your website at `http://localhost:3000`
+When the above command completes you'll be able to view your website at `http://localhost:4000`

 ## 🥞 Stack
 This project uses the following libraries and services: